NhatRio/My-Data-Science-Journey/English-French Translation Machine by Transformer/README.md

  + dff = 512
  + num_heads = 8

-I ran 10 epochs and it took 23 mins/epoch.
+I ran 10 epochs on Colab Pro (GPU T4) and it took 23 mins each epoch.